luganali/loan-calculation/README.md

 This application is using for different types of  Loan Calculations.

-There are two ways for running the application:

-Run the spring boot application directly with Application class
+Run the spring boot application directly with Application class.

-With using Postman, you can use this URL; localhost:8081/loan/calculateMonthlyPayment
+With using Postman, you can use this URL; localhost:8081/loan/calculateLoan

 Here is the request example;